vitest-dev/vitest/README.md

 > ⚠️ **DISCLAIMER**: Vitest is still in development and not stable yet.
 It's not recommended to use it in production.

-> Vitest requires Vite v2.7.0 or above
+> Vitest requires Vite v2.7 and Node v16

 [**Join the Discord!**](https://discord.com/invite/2zYZNngd7y)